contributte/gopay/.docs/README.md

 {/foreach}
 ```

-It's a good idea to wrap the `getChannels ()` call by catching the` GopayFatalException` exception because for the first time it queries the Gopay server to get the default list.
+It's a good idea to wrap the `getChannels()` call by catching the `GopayFatalException` exception because for the first time it queries the Gopay server to get the default list.

-#### Own payment channels
+#### Custom payment channels

 You can register your custom payment channels for a single job: